 Americans have been enjoying a long period of price stability.
 At its modern peak in 1980, consumer price inflation stood at 13.5 percent; since 1983, in contrast, there has been only one year, 1990, when it reached even 5 percent on an annual basis.
 Most years during that period, it has ranged from 2 to 4 percent.
-Thus, for nearly three decades, general price inflation has not been a salient issue in the day-to-day economic decisions of the American public.
+Thus, for three decades, general price inflation has not been a salient issue in the day-to-day economic decisions of the American public.

-For some members of the public, the prospect of greater inflation has become a concern on account of the Fed's policies of monetary accommodation, formally called Large Scale Asset Purchases and colloquially known as "QE" (for "quantitative easing").
-The concern is that when the Fed purchases assets, such as Treasury securities, and essentially creates new money to do so, as it has done in carrying out these programs, the creation of new money will prove to be inflationary.
-Recent inflation figures, as well as financial indicators such as bond yields, do not yet suggest that high inflation is on its way back; indeed, in the time since the Fed announced an inflation target of 2 percent in January 2012, the inflation rate has generally stayed at or below that target.
+For some members of the public, the prospect of greater inflation became a concern on account of the Fed's large-scale asset purchases, colloquially known as "QE" (for "quantitative easing"), which began during the Great Recession of 2007-2009 and ended in October 2014.
+The concern is that when the Fed purchases assets, such as Treasury securities, and essentially creates new money to do so, as it has done in carrying out these programs, the creation of new money could prove to be inflationary.
+Recent inflation figures, as well as financial indicators such as bond yields, do not suggest that high inflation is on its way back; indeed, in the time since the Fed announced an inflation target of 2 percent in January 2012, the inflation rate has generally stayed at or below that target.
 Instead of fueling an expansion in bank deposits and currency which could drive up inflation, much of the new money is being held as excess reserves with the Fed.